CleveTok3125/MHY/README.md

 # ⚠️Attention
-Because the official API has been changed since version 4.8 (from version 4.7 onwards it still works normally at this time), the reason may be due to the appearance of a new client.
-This repo will be archived until a new solution becomes available.
+Although the new API is supported, the features are not yet fully tested.
+If you encounter any errors, please feed back in issue
 # MHY
-Genshin Impact download tool for python
+MHY games download tool for python